 If the employee is terminated following suspension, the employee shall not be eligible for any pay from the date of suspension.
-Accrued vacation will be paid out and sick leave shall be transferred to the State retirement system.

 ARTICLE X. GRIEVANCE PROCEDURE AND ADVERSE ACTION APPEAL

 Section 1.
 Policy

 It is the policy of the City to provide a just procedure for the presentation, consideration, and disposition of employee grievances.
 The purpose of this article is to outline the procedure and to assure all employees that a response to their complaints and grievances will be prompt and fair.